Neural Magic

 Acquisition in 2014

-FeedHenry offers a cloud-based mobile application platform that facilitates the development, deployment, integration, and management of secure mobile applications for businesses.
-Its subscription-based service allows developers to create apps using standard web technologies such as HTML5, JavaScript, and CSS, ensuring compatibility across major mobile devices and web platforms.
-The platform provides a comprehensive solution that includes not only public app store deployment but also enterprise app store distribution, server-side business logic, secure connectivity to backend systems, and full app lifecycle management with reporting capabilities.
-This enables organizations to efficiently manage their mobile application needs in a secure and scalable manner.
+FeedHenry is a provider of a cloud-based Mobile Application Platform designed to facilitate the development, deployment, integration, and management of secure mobile applications for businesses.
+Its subscription-based platform allows developers to create applications using standard web technologies such as HTML5, JavaScript, and CSS, ensuring compatibility across all major mobile devices and the mobile web.
+The platform offers a comprehensive solution that includes not only the development and deployment of applications to public app stores but also support for enterprise app store distribution.
+Additionally, it features server-side business logic, integration capabilities, secure connectivity to backend systems, and complete app lifecycle management and reporting.
+FeedHenry's focus on enabling efficient mobile application solutions positions it as a key player in the mobile technology sector.

 BlackDuck